Open Letter to Software Publishers: No Startupware Allowed!

 Written by Jerry Stern

-Editor, ASPects (article reprint from the December 2005 issue)
+Article reprint from the December 2005 ASPects

 Another day, another cleanup.
 This morning’s cleanup was described by a new customer like this: “It’s broken.
 We can’t run our customer check-in program.
 The night staff keeps surfing the internet, and loading spyware, so that’s probably it.”